 Not just these drawbacks the existing features seem to be not performing well with a lot of users complaining about the same in support forums.
 Here are a few of those listed below.

 Quicktime player faces performance problems while recording long duration videos and further limitations in terms of audio quality.
 Apple users have also complained of bugs that don’t let them save their recordings.
 Apple also discontinued Quicktime player for windows in 2018 and doesn’t update screenshots or Quicktime player for Mac frequently these days.

 To sum up the built-in screen recording tools on Mac are decent tools to record or capture anything for personal use.
 But it’s nowhere near a good solution if you’re a heavy user and looking to use it for professional use.
 A good screen recorder should allow dual recording with tools like mouse emphasis, screen blur out, screen annotations to make the recording engaging.

-Check out Vmaker that lets you record for any duration and stores your recording on the cloud forever.
+Check out Vmaker that lets you record unlimited number of videos and stores your recording on the cloud forever.
 Not just that you can record screen, camera, or both as you wish along with cool features that enable you to make your recording look cooler.

 Read more:How to Screen Record Movies on Mac